Marcusleeleelee/chrome-extension-timer/README.md

-# **Reversi Game - Chrome Extension**
+# **Multi Timer - Chrome Extension**

-Play the classic **Reversi (Othello)** game directly in your Chrome browser!
-This lightweight and interactive extension allows you to enjoy strategic gameplay anytime, anywhere.
+Manage your time with ease using the **Multi Timer** Chrome Extension!
+This lightweight and interactive tool allows you to set multiple countdowns and alarms directly from your browser.

 ![Demo](./Demo.png)